frconor-ebook/meditations/_posts/2025-02-27-fruits-of-the-holy-spirit.md

 ---
 layout: homily
-title: "Fruits of the Holy Spiri"
+title: "Fruits of the Holy Spirit"
 ---

 By Fr.
 Conor Donnelly